OfficeDev/Property-Inspection-Code-Sample/MailAFO/README-Mail.md

 Office Add-in for Outlook Installation
 --------------------------------------

-1. Log into your O365 Tenancy with your admin account</li>
+1. Log into your Office 365 Tenancy with your admin account</li>
 2. Click the **app launcher** button, then click the **Admin app**
 ![](https://raw.githubusercontent.com/OfficeDev/Property-Inspection-Code-Sample/master/Documents/Mail AFO - Admin.png)
 3. In the left menu, click **Exchange**